PremKumarBale/Ride_Hailing_Research_Project/README.md

 It aims to benefit stakeholders like riders, ride-hailing companies and regulatory bodies by providing insights into fair pricing, service optimization and policy development.

 **Table of Contents**
-Abstract
+1)Abstract
-Introduction
+2)Introduction
-Research Objectives
+3)Research Objectives
-Research Problem
+4)Research Problem
-Tools Used
+5)Tools Used
-Research Methods
+6)Research Methods
-Data Description
+7)Data Description
-Data Pre-Processing
+8)Data Pre-Processing
-Exploratory Data Analysis
+9)Exploratory Data Analysis
-Findings and Conclusions
+10)Findings and Conclusions

 **Technologies Used**